A GenEO Domain Decomposition method for Saddle Point problems: Abstract

 \section{Abstract}

-We introduce an adaptive domain decomposition (DD) method for solving saddle point problems defined as a block two by two matrix.
+We introduce an adaptive element-based domain decomposition (DD) method for solving saddle point problems defined as a block two by two matrix.
 The algorithm does not require any knowledge of the constrained space.
-We assume that all sub matrices are sparse and that the diagonal blocks are the sum of positive semi definite matrices.
-The latter assumption enables the design of adaptive coarse space for DD methods, see~\cite{Dolean:2015:IDDSiam}.
+We assume that all sub matrices are sparse and that the diagonal blocks are spectrally equivalent to a sum of positive semi definite matrices.
+The latter assumption enables the design of adaptive coarse space for DD methods that extends the GenEO theory \cite{Spillane:2014:ASC} to saddle point problems.
+Numerical results on three dimensional elasticity problems for steel-rubber structures discretized by a finite element with continuous pressure are shown for up to one billion degrees of freedom.